cosmcbun/Explainable-Ai-Comps-2024/Website/XAI-Carleton-Comps-2024/docs/Shapley Values/Shapley and MOOC.md

 sidebar-position: 4
 ---
 # Shapley and MOOC
 This section discusses the application of the ```shap``` package to the Multi-Layer Perceptron that we built for the MOOC dataset.
+For image data, please refer to [*Shapley and ResNet*](./Shapley%20and%20Resnet.md)

 ## The Code
 We calculate Shapley values for our dataset via Python's ```shap``` package, a library of functions and classes which encompasses virtually all possible variations upon Lloyd Shapley's original analysis.